iTwin/itwinjs-core/test-apps/display-test-app/README.md

 ## Environment Variables

 You can use these environment variables to alter the default behavior of various aspects of the system.
 If you are running display-test-app on mobile, you will need to edit display-test-app's entry in apps.config.json.
 In the "env" section, add an entry corresponding to the desired property from the SVTConfiguration interface.
 The "env" section contains a JSON version of an SVTConfiguration object.
-* SVT_STANDALONE_FILENAME (required)
+* SVT_STANDALONE_FILENAME
-  * Absoluate path to an iModel to be opened on start-up.
+  * Absolute path to an iModel to be opened on start-up.
-* SVT_STANDALONE_FILEPATH
+* SVT_STANDALONE_FILEPATH (browser only)
-  * Allows SVT running in the browser to assume a common base path for ALL local standalone iModels (browser only).
+  * Allows SVT running in the browser to assume a common base path for ALL local standalone iModels.
 * SVT_STANDALONE_VIEWNAME
   * The name of a view to open by default within an iModel.
 * SVT_STANDALONE_SIGNIN